 Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
-Heme iron, contained mainly in animal products, is absorbed much better than nonheme iron (eg, in plants and grains), which accounts for > 85% of iron in the average diet.
+Heme iron is contained mainly in animal products.
+It is absorbed much better than nonheme iron (eg, in plants and grains).
+Non heme iron accounts for > 85% of iron in the average diet.
 However, absorption of nonheme iron is increased when it is consumed with animal protein and vitamin C.

 Iron may accumulate in the body because of

-An overdose of iron is toxic, causing vomiting, diarrhea, and damage to the intestine and other organs.
+An overdose of iron Iron Poisoning Iron poisoning is a leading cause of poisoning deaths in children.
+Symptoms begin with acute gastroenteritis, followed by a quiescent period, then shock and liver failure.
+Diagnosis is by measuring... read more is toxic, causing vomiting, diarrhea, and damage to the intestine and other organs.

 Drugs Mentioned In This Article